BruceZhang1993/piping/README.md

-Piping is an Android launcher to increase users' zhuangability.
+Piping is an Android launcher to increase your zhuangability.
 With Piping, you can launch applications like this:

 ![app](https://cloud.githubusercontent.com/assets/3215337/13377995/07b66204-de2f-11e5-9a6e-c4400de85c8a.gif)